anymod/guide/docs/examples/handlebars.md

 lang: en-US
 ---

-In this example, we'll use [Handlebars](https://handlebarsjs.com/) to pre-compile our HTML.
+In this example, we'll use [Handlebars](https://handlebarsjs.com/) to pre-compile a mod's HTML.

-### 1. Set the mod to Handlebars mode
+### 1. Set your mod to Handlebars mode

 Select Handlebars from the HTML panel dropdown: